A Basic Chinese Chicken Stock, or 雞湯, made at home is better than canned. It makes great soups, sauces, and a really terrific noodle broth.

 Some liquid will evaporate, of course, and it is a good idea to taste the stock periodically.
 Essentially, by the end of the cooking time, you should have a good, rich tasting 雞湯 that is full of flavor, yet still delicate.

 At the end of the simmering time allow the stock to cool a little and then carefully remove the chicken pieces with tongs or a slotted spoon, being careful not to disturb or break up the pieces too much.
 Afterwards, pour the stock into a fresh container through a strainer to remove any bits.

 If you really want to improve the clarity of the finished product, you can line your strainer with a few layers of cheesecloth.
-For using the stock as a base for very clear soups, this is a good idea but for most uses it is not really necessary.
+For using the stock as a base for very clear soups, this is a good idea but for most uses, such as for sauces or Noodle Broth, it is not really necessary.

 If your stock is still a little weaker than you like, you can reduce it somewhat by cooking down for a little longer.
 In this event, avoid boiling and let it simmer a second time until the volume reduces and it tastes right.
 Avoid adding any seasonings, or salt, until it has reached the desired concentration.